Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

 The proposition space of an agent, say $A$, will be denoted with $S_A$.
 If it is known that the proposition space is generated by primitive propositions, say $H,L,M,N$, I will write $S_A=S_A(H,L,M,N)$, if there are only two generators one has e.g.\ $S_A(L,M)$ or $S_A(H,L)$.

-A belief function (supposedly encoding beliefs of agent $A$) $P_A$ maps each proposition in a proposition space to a value in a meadow.
-I will only make use of the meadow of rational numbers below.
-More sophisticated work may call for reals (or even for complex numbers, as is the case in the non-commutative probability theory of quantum mechanics).
+A belief function $P_A$ (supposedly encoding beliefs of agent $A$ at some moment of time) maps each proposition in a proposition space to a value in a number space, for which the meadow of rational numbers will be chosen below.
+More sophisticated work may call for the meadow of reals.

-A belief function is best thought of as a pair $(S_A,P_A)$, though below the domain $S_A$ is often left implicit.
-A limited number of transformations on belief functions will play a role in this paper. \begin{description} \item [Bayes conditioning (without proposition kinetics).]
+A belief function is best thought of as a pair $(S_A,P_A)$, though the domain $S_A$ will often be left implicit.
+Transformations of such pairs are core of Bayesian inference.
+The following transformations on belief functions will play a role in this paper. \begin{description} \item [Bayes conditioning (without proposition kinetics).]
 Let for example $S_A=S_A(L,M,N)$.
 Suppose $P_A(M) = p$ with $p >0$.
 Then $\widehat{P_A}$ is obtained by Bayes conditioning if it satisfies the following equation:

-It follows that $\widehat{P_A}(M)=1$ and the proposition space is left unaffected.\footnote{ Bayes conditioning comes under alternative names: Bays conditioning, Bayes' conditioning, Bayes conditionalization, Bayes' conditionalization, Bayesian conditioning, Bayesian conditionalization.
+This abbreviates that for all $X \in S_A$, $\widehat{P_A}(X) = P_A^0(X \midd M)$.
+It follows that $\widehat{P_A}(M)=1$ and the proposition space is left unaffected.\footnote{ Bayes conditioning comes under alternative names: Bayes conditioning, Bayes' conditioning, Bayes conditionalization, Bayes' conditionalization, Bayesian conditioning, Bayesian conditionalization.
 In this paper only Bayes conditioning and Bayesian conditioning is used.}

 \item [Bayes conditioning with proposition kinetics.]
 Let once more $S_A=S_A(L,M,N)$.
 Suppose $P_A(M) = p$ with $p >0$.
 Then $(S_A(L,N),\widehat{P_A})$ is obtained by Bayes conditioning if $\widehat{P_A}$ satisfies the following equation: